jonas208/GradValley.jl/README.md

 Because there exists no releases yet and the repository is under construction at the moment, there exists no contributing guide yet.

 # License
-The GradValley.jl software package is currently published under the MIT license.
+The GradValley.jl software package is currently published under the MIT "Expat" license.
 See LICENSE for further information.